siriusbontea/Grok_CLI/README.md

 BSD 3-Clause License.
 Copyright (c) 2025, Sirius T. Bontea.
 See [LICENSE](LICENSE) for details.

 Questions?
 Launch Grok CLI and ask it directly!

-## Contributing
-Feel free to fork and PR improvements!
-Focus on keeping it lightweight and user-friendly.

-## License
-Licensed under BSD-3-Clause.
-Built with ❤️ by Sirius T. Bontea using xAI's Grok.

-For questions, chat with Grok in the CLI itself!